-Winning medals is a point of national pride stretching back almost to the beginning of the modern games – for political, moral, (and yes) plain old bragging reasons.
+Winning medals is a point of national pride stretching back almost to the beginning of the modern Olympic games.
+For political, moral, and plain old bragging reasons.

-Witness the United States’ history – cheated out of a gold medal in basketball in 1972, members of that team who are still alive refuse to accept the silver.
-Or on the positive side, Jesse Owens, a black American track superstar, embarrassing Nazi Germany by winning 4 gold medals on their turf in 1936.
+Witness the United States’ history: cheated out of a gold medal in basketball in 1972, members of that team who are still alive refuse to accept the silver.
+On the positive side, Jesse Owens, a black American track superstar, embarrassed Nazi Germany by winning 4 gold medals on their turf in 1936.

-And that’s just the US – the games have inspired everything from betting scandals to movies about Jamaican bobsledders.
-Like an internationally recognized Superbowl – or even a World Cup that Americans care about – the Olympics is a shared worldwide event that, in a word, matters.
+The games have inspired everything from betting scandals to movies about Jamaican bobsledders.
+Like an internationally recognized Superbowl – or even a World Cup that Americans watch – the Olympics is a worldwide event that matters.

-Enough that medal count is a political tool used by socialist, communist, social democratic and democratic countries alike (and all other forms of known government).
+This much: medal count is a political tool used by socialist, communist, social democratic, fascist, and democratic countries alike.

-Making the Metrics Fair for the 2012 London Olympics
+Scaling Medal Count for Fairness in the 2012 London Olympics

 So the first of the scaled, ‘fair’ metrics is the number of medals per capita.